-Since the Title II legislation requires that tribes must provide law enforcement functions to be eligible for funding, these tribes were identified using three available sources.
+Since the Title II legislation requires that tribes must provide law enforcement functions to be eligible for funding, these tribes were identified using five available sources.

-The second source identified 92 Native American villages in Alaska with Village Public Safety Officers.
+The fourth source identified Native American villages in Alaska that have Village Public Safety Officers.
 This information was obtained from the Alaska Department of Public Safety's Village Public Safety Officer Program.
-The list of officers is updated monthly; for the 2011 calculations, the July 2010 through June 2011 lists were used.
+The list of officers is updated monthly; for each year of calculations, the twelve most recent months of data are used to determine eligibility.

-Finally, tribes that received law enforcement or justice funding from the Office of Justice Programs (OJP) or the Community Oriented Policing Services (COPS) between 2008 and 2012 were considered to be eligible for funding.
+Finally, tribes that received law enforcement or justice funding from the Office of Justice Programs (OJP) or the Community Oriented Policing Services (COPS) between 2008 and 2013 were considered to be eligible for funding.
 Since the purpose of these grant programs is to strengthen law enforcement and justice-related functions, this serves as an indicator that the tribe is undertaking some type of law enforcement activity.
-To view the list of awards, go to: